 The most important precondition and the best way of avoiding altitude sickness whilst trekking in Nepal are to increase altitude gradually and systematically.
 In Nepal, a safe altitude to which you can climb rapidly and straight away is 2,700 – 3000 meters.
 The most popular mountain airports in Nepal are located in this altitude range: Lukla and Jomsom.
 On the day of your arrival, you must definitely spend the night at the same altitude.

-Thereafter you must stick to a set climbing regime: 300 – 400 altitude metres a day.
-Accordingly, every overnight stay must be at an altitude of 300 – 400 metres higher than your previous overnight accommodation.
-Having climbed a total of 1,000 altitude metres, you must devote one whole day to altitude acclimatization and stay overnight at the same altitude.
+Thereafter you must stick to a set climbing regime: 300 – 400 altitude meters a day.
+Accordingly, every overnight stay must be at an altitude of 300 – 400 meters higher than your previous overnight accommodation.
+Having climbed a total of 1,000 altitude meters, you must devote one whole day to altitude acclimatization and stay overnight at the same altitude.
 It is advisable to spend the day of altitude acclimatization doing a little trekking leading up to a short stay at a greater altitude (300 – 400 m) before returning and staying overnight at the previous altitude.
 In Nepal, you will not find it possible to stick to exactly this climbing regime on all trekking routes in the Himalayas, therefore altitude acclimatization days are individually planned for each trekking route.